Frontendland/webcoreui/README.md

 > [!TIP]
 > You can download the fonts Webcore uses from the [`public/fonts`](https://github.com/Frontendland/webcoreui/tree/main/public/fonts) directory.

-The `Setup` mixin can also accept the following options:
+The `setup` mixin can also accept the following options:

 | Property  | Default value | Purpose |